Ashford, Kent with Index of names and places at end

 37. Headstones & Rails for Persons of ye follg.
 Names.
 ACRES, ADCOCK, APSLEY, ATKINS, ATKINSON, BACK, BARRETT, BOTTING, BOURNE, BROOKES, BURBIDGE, BUSHELL, BICKLEY, BIRD, CAISTER, CARDON, CHAPMAN, CLARE, COVELL, COSTEKER, DUNK, EDWARDS, FILMER, FRENCH, FOWLE (a mur.
 Mont. on ye E. Wall of ye S.Cross), FARLEY (on a mur.
 Mont. on ye W. Side of ye Porch (N.Pch. now gone), GRANT, GREENHILL, GODFREY, GORHAM, GILES, GIPPS, HUGHES, HANDFORD, HILL, HAWTRELL (on a mural Mont. on ye E. Wall of ye S. Cross), HAMMOND, HUNT, HOPE, HUBBARD, IRELAND, JACOB, JOHNSON, LILLY, LAMBIN, MASCALL, MORION, NEWTON, NORRINGTON, PEIRCE, PEMBLE, POWELL, RABSON, RICHIE, SHARP, STACE, SANDERS (Sc.
 Alexander by ye Ashford Ringers 1757 [sc = scilicet?/sculpsit?]), SNOAD, SERGEANT, SHERWIN, STANLEY, SPRATT, STONEHOUSE, SMITH, SHRUBSOLE, TURNER, TIPPIN, TATTLOR, UPPERTON, WEST, WOOLLET, WAGE.

 38. On The Stone Basis of the North East Pillar of The Corn Market, is this Inscription in Large raised Figures & Letters.
 1602 GOD SEETH.
-On The Wood Work, over the next Pillr, Southward, are the Arms of ye SMITHs (as at Page 149) who were Lords of the Manor of Ashford.
+On The Wood Work, over the next Pillr, Southward, are the Arms of ye SMITHs (as at Page 149 [not reproduced]) who were Lords of the Manor of Ashford.
 And, On The Wood Work, over the S.E. pillar is their Crest; viz.
 A Bears Head (as it seems) collar’d & chain’d.

 39. On The North Side of the Bridge (on the Out Side) Are to be seen the following Coats and Inscriptions, on a Square Stone.